Choose Language

 • Update Frequency: Tracks how regularly components receive security or functionality updates.

 • Vulnerability Status: Maps known vulnerabilities to the components in use, helping prioritize remediation.
+Read: SBOM Vulnerability Analysis for more details.

 It offers many benefits to organizations, which are discussed below: